 First of all we need to establish whether your donkey does actually need any extra feeds, or whether a forage based diet would be sufficient (as in most cases).
 If your donkey is elderly, underweight or in foal they may need some additional feed in which case we recommend splitting the total amount per day over at least 2 feeds, and ideally more.
 It is important to remember that donkeys are trickle feeders and do not tolerate well large ‘bucket’ feeds and subsequent periods of no food intake.
-For an average donkey we don’t recommend giving more than 1kg of feed at a time.
+For an average donkey we don’t recommend giving more than 1 kg of supplementary feed at a time.

 What size paddock does my donkey need?

 Donkeys don’t need as much grazing as you might imagine, and depending on the type of pasture you have a one acre paddock should be sufficient for two donkeys to provide year round exercise and limited grass.
 Grazing should be considered an addition to straw, with straw making up the bulk of the diet.
 Donkeys given unrestricted access to grass are highly likely to become overweight and are at an increased risk of developing laminitis due to the relatively high level of sugars in grass.
 If you are in any doubt about the suitability of your grazing please contact us for further advice.
 We can also offer free home visits all over the UK for any donkey owners or carers requiring on-site advice, which is often the best way of giving pasture management guidance .